 This time I am resolved on changing dramatically.
 At the end of the day, garden-variety incidents such as these shift people’s perspectives on life, right?
 Without a doubt, it is now or never.
 I tell myself, “This time it is happening for real.”
 And here I am, already tampering with my perfectly functional routine.
 Instead of going from my workplace directly home, I am heading to the beach.

 For years now I have dreamt of slotting this evening promenade into my daily schedule.
 See, it just so happens that I am a huge fan of the sea but not in the same way as everybody else.
 Nowadays it is hard to find individuals who don’t go around preening themselves on how profoundly they love the sea—my profession of love is the real deal.
 I delight in sitting at the shore, going for a swim . . .
 I have my heart set on one day owning a big apartment on an upper floor with panoramic views of the sea.
-My passion for it has made ...Read more
+My passion for it has ...Read more

 Misleading Shadows